-\\\\\\\''s responses to the internal control and legal compliance findings (adjust as necessary for what they responded to) identified in our audit have been included in the [name of report where responses/corrective action plans are included].
-The \\\\\\\''s responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the (entity name)'s response to the internal control and legal compliance findings (adjust as necessary for what they responded to) identified in our audit and described in the accompanying (name of report where the responses/corrective action plans are included).
+The (entity type)'s response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

 [Leave out if no findings and no responses are included.]

-Purpose of this Report
+Purpose of This Report

-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the \\\\\\'s internal control over financial reporting or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the \\\\\\'s internal control over financial reporting and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions and the results of that testing, and not to provide an opinion on the effectiveness of the (entity type)'s internal control over financial reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the (entity type)'s internal control over financial reporting and compliance.
 Accordingly, this communication is not suitable for any other purpose.